 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where aleutite typically forms.
+Look in fumarole deposits country, the host setting where aleutite typically forms.
 If you start seeing lammerite, tenorite, sylvite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.